 Previously, I managed public relations for Independent Diplomat, an organization that creates opportunities for people with most at stake in international policies — including refugees, those most vulnerable to climate change, and victims of conflict — to be part of the decision-making processes that affect their lives.

 A former accredited member of the UN press corps, I have also written about gender equality, sustainable development, and peace and security — as well as about contemporary art and culture — for a variety of publications including Women’s eNews and The New York Times.
 I still occasionally contribute to A Women’s Thing, a magazine dedicated to reshaping society’s notions of “women’s things”.

-I studied Culture and Politics at Georgetown University (Bachelor of Science in Foreign Service) and International Security at Sciences Po Paris (Master of Arts in International Affairs).
+I studied Culture and Politics at Georgetown University in Washington, D.C.
+(Bachelor of Science in Foreign Service) and International Security at The Paris School of International Affairs at l’Institut d’Etudes Politiques (Sciences Po) in Paris, France (Master of Arts in International Affairs).